HS&DR researcher-led funding opportunities

 You can sign up for HS&DR Programme funding alerts and bulletins by emailing us at firstname.lastname@example.org.
 Please give your name, job title and organisation in the body of the message.

-All projects need to consider whether a programme appointed Study Steering Committee will be required and it is important that you read the SSC guidance before completing your application.
-You may also find the HS&DR SSC checklist for applicants useful.
+All primary research projects are expected to establish a programme appointed Study Steering Committee and it is important that you read the TSC/SSC Guidance (pdf, 203.37 KB) before completing your application.
+Costs incurred by this committee should be included in the budget as appropriate.